 Focused Target List

 The level of success for the lead campaign is greatly influenced by the messaging used.
-Do you focus in on talking about your company, products and features?
-Or is your messaging focused in on the prospect as well as the business value that you are offering them?
+Do you focus on talking about your company, products, and features?
+Or is your messaging focused on the prospect as well as the business value that you are offering them?

-In order to create a strong lead campaign, you should have a multi-touch approach which touches the prospect in multiple ways.
-Some examples are cold calls, emails or pieces of direct mail used to contact the prospect in multiple ways.
+In order to create a strong lead campaign, you should have a multi-touch approach that touches the prospect in multiple ways.
+Some examples are cold calls, emails, or pieces of direct mail used to contact the prospect in multiple ways.

 Recruiting and Staffing

 Recruiting and staffing are key factors in the probability of success for your sales campaign whether you’re outsourcing the lead generation effort to external resources and/or using in-house sales resources.
 By having good resources which have the right skill set and ability to learn you increase your chances of having a good, strong sales campaign.